Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 - Press Enter

-- Close Terminal and open the app again
+- Close Terminal and reopen the app

 1.4.
 Grant Microphone permission

-When the app asks for Microphone access → Click Allow
+When the app requests Microphone access → Click Allow

 If you accidentally clicked Deny, go to System Settings → Privacy & Security → Microphone → Turn on Audio Remote